Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Emergent SU(2) conformal symmetry in the spin-1/2 Kitaev-Gamma-DM chain

-By treating $D_M$ as a perturbation on the Kitaev-Gamma model, we use Eq. (\ref{eq:nonsymmorphic_bosonize}) to express Eq. (\ref{eq:DeltaH_D}) in terms of the SU(2)$_1$ low energy degrees of freedom.
-To proceed on, we need several operator product expansions (OPE) in the SU(2)$_1$ theory.
-Using the following OPE \cite{DiFrancesco1997},
+By treating $D_M$ as a perturbation on the Kitaev-Gamma model, we can use Eq. (\ref{eq:nonsymmorphic_bosonize}) to express $\Delta H^\prime$ in Eq. (\ref{eq:DeltaH_D}) in terms of the SU(2)$_1$ low energy degrees of freedom.
+The detailed calculations are included in Appendix \ref{app:derivation}.
+Here we only quote the result